ctonyperry/RPS/README.md

 # RPS

-RPS is an implementation of a simple rock, paper, scissors game by Tony Perry
+RPS is an implementation of rock, paper, scissors game by Tony Perry